EdwardRutz/list-array/README.md

-# List-Array: Ruby Planet Array
+# [X] List-Array: Ruby Planet Array

+Print each planet and the satellites which visited it by interating over the planet array and satellite array.

 ## Reference